-\About Geodes® Level 2 Classroom Library: Great Minds® and Wilson Language Training® have collaborated to create a collection of accessible, knowledge-building books for emerging and developing readers.
-Geodes Level 2 Library aligns specifically with the scope and sequence of Fundations Level 2.
+^{}About Geodes® Level 2 Classroom Library: Great Minds® and Wilson Language Training® have collaborated to create a collection of accessible, knowledge-building books for emerging and developing readers.
+Geodes Level 2 Library aligns with specifically with the scope and sequence of Fundations Level 2.
+The Geodes Library is part of the Mississippi package and is therefore referenced in this alignment.